devcows/hugo-universal-theme/README.md

 ## Contributing

-Did you found a bug or got an idea for a new feature?
+Did you find a bug or do you have an idea for a new feature?
 Feel free to use the [issue tracker](https://github.com/devcows/hugo-universal-theme/issues) to let us know.
-Or make directly a [pull request](https://github.com/devcows/hugo-universal-theme/pulls).
+Or make a [pull request](https://github.com/devcows/hugo-universal-theme/pulls) directly.

 ## License